 \section{Experiment}

-Our CopyPaste approach is a two-stage framework where CopyPaste-Prompting generates high-copying preference data, and CopyPasteLLM learns contextual faithfulness from this data.
+Our Copy-Paste approach is a two-stage framework where Copy-Paste-Prompting generates high-copying preference data, and CopyPasteLLM learns contextual faithfulness from this data.
 To validate our complete pipeline, we conduct comprehensive experiments addressing three key research questions:

-\begin{itemize} \item \textbf{RQ1}: Do CopyPaste-Prompting methods effectively enhance contextual faithfulness and mitigate RAG hallucinations through high-copying response generation? \item \textbf{RQ2}: Does training with high-copying responses from CopyPaste-Prompting as DPO preference trajectories enable CopyPasteLLM to genuinely trust contextual knowledge—even when it is counterfactual? \item \textbf{RQ3}: What are the underlying mechanisms of CopyPasteLLM's contextual belief?
+\begin{itemize} \item \textbf{RQ1}: Do Copy-Paste-Prompting methods effectively enhance contextual faithfulness and mitigate RAG hallucinations through high-copying response generation? \item \textbf{RQ2}: Does training with high-copying responses from Copy-Paste-Prompting as DPO preference trajectories enable CopyPasteLLM to genuinely trust contextual knowledge—even when it is counterfactual? \item \textbf{RQ3}: What are the underlying mechanisms of CopyPasteLLM's contextual belief?
 We will interpret this by analyzing logits and hidden states. \end{itemize}